-What related-party transactions existed in 2019 or are planned for 2020?
+What related-party transactions existed in 2020 or are planned for 2021?

-There were no related person transactions in 2019 except as follows: In accordance with the Company's Related Person Transaction Policy, all compensation paid to related party employees is reviewed and approved by the Compensation Committee.
-Phillip Yeager, Matthew Yeager and Laura Grusecki, the children of David Yeager, serve as President and Chief Operating Officer, Executive Vice President - Specialized Intermodal Services and Procurement and Assistant Vice President, Human Resources, respectively.
-Jude Troppoli, the brother-in-law of David Yeager, serves as Director of Documentation.
-Tom Buffington, the stepson of Donald Maltby (who served as a director through May 6, 2019 and as our President and Chief Operating Officer through June 30, 2019), served as Assistant Vice President, Account Management until August 2019.
-John C. Vesco, Executive Vice President, President of Hub Group Trucking and Vava R. Dimond, Executive Vice President and Chief Information Officer, are husband and wife.
+There were no related person transactions in 2020 except as follows: In accordance with the Company's Related Person Transaction Policy, all compensation paid to related party employees is reviewed and approved by the Compensation Committee.
+Phillip D. Yeager, Matthew Yeager and Laura Grusecki, the children of David P. Yeager, serve as President and Chief Operating Officer, Executive Vice President - Procurement and Assistant Vice President, Human Resources, respectively.
+Jude Troppoli, the brother-in-law of David P. Yeager, serves as Director of Documentation.
+John C. Vesco, the husband of Vava R. Dimond, Executive Vice President and Chief Information Officer, served as our Executive Vice President, President of Hub Group Trucking until March 27, 2020.
 David Slark, the son of Martin Slark, serves as Vice President, Driver Experience.
 Each of Ms. Grusecki and Ms. Dimond and Messrs.
-Phillip Yeager, Matthew Yeager, Troppoli, Buffington, Vesco, and Slark earned in excess of \$120,000 in salary and bonuses for 2019.
+Phillip D. Yeager, Matthew Yeager, Troppoli and Slark earned in excess of \$120,000 in salary and bonuses for 2020.
 Each individual's compensation is comparable to other employees with equivalent qualifications, experience and responsibilities at the Company.
+Mr. Vesco, pursuant to his negotiated separation arrangement, received severance payments in excess of \$120,000 from the Company during the course of 2020.
 All compensation for the foregoing individuals was approved by our Compensation Committee, with Mr. Martin Slark not participating in the discussions with respect to the compensation of his son, David Slark.